 Elrond - ERD → EGLD (November 2020, 1000:1 ratio)

 Let's look at Elrond as an example:

-To track this correctly, all you need to do is add a manual Trade (Swap) transaction so that Coinpanda will track the cost basis correctly.
-You can do this by first adding the manual transaction, and then change the transaction tag to Swap.
+To track this correctly, you must add a manual Trade (Swap) transaction if the swap is not imported from the Binance API so that Coinpanda will track the cost basis correctly.
+You can add the manual transaction and then change the transaction tag to Swap.

-This is how it looks like after the transaction has been tagged as a Swap:
+This is what it looks like after the transaction has been tagged as a Swap:

-The original cost basis will now be tracked correctly for the EGLD tokens received after the swap and no gains will be realized.
+The original cost basis of $500 will now be tracked correctly for the EGLD tokens received after the swap, and no gains will be realized.